brasileric/silverstripe-openweathermap/README.md

 ### Todo ###

-Make an elemental extension.<br>
+* Make an elemental extension.
-Tests.
+* Tests.
+* More forecast types (3 hours forecast, more details).